FreeCAD/FreeCAD-macros/TechDraw/LasercutterSVGExport/Readme.md

     *2D*: works for 2D objects
-    *3D*: create a 3D outline and then get the biggest face *face*: find the biggest face and create a 2D offset
+    *3D*: create a 3D outline and then get the biggest face *face*: find the biggest face and create a 2D offset *normal*: manually define parameter Normal and use it as a perpendicular vector to the object

 #### Troubleshooting
 Find your part in the folder LaserCutterExportObjects and play with the parameters.

 *Got the wrong side of your part:*
-Change the parameter Normal to be perpendicular to the wanted side
+Set method to normal and change the parameter Normal to be perpendicular to the wanted side

 *Missing lines or no view at all in Techdraw:*
 Change the parameter method.
 Try out different settings.